Dunnes Stores: 1980s–1990s

 By the beginning of the 1980s, the company operated seven stores in Northern Ireland.
+It opened a shop in Lisburn in March 1980.

-By that point, Dunnes had made a move onto the European continent, opening a store in Spain, in Costa del Sol, in 1980.
+In 1980, Dunnes opened its first shop on the European continent, in Fuengirola in the Costa del Sol in Spain.
 The success of that venture led the company to begin construction on its second Spanish store the following year, which opened in Marbella.

-By 1981, Dunnes Stores represented 66 locations, producing estimated sales revenues of some £200,000,000.
+By 1981, Dunnes Stores represented 66 locations, producing estimated sales revenues of some £200,000,000, and holding an 8% share of the Irish grocery market.
 Dunne, by then in his 70s, had succeeded in building his company into one of Ireland's top ten firms.
-Dunne also had been joined by his five children, Frank, Margaret, Teresa, Elizabeth, and, especially, youngest son Bernard Dunne Jr. The company became swept up in political events in 1982 when Ben Dunne Jr., was kidnapped and held captive for several days by the IRA.
+Dunne also had been joined by his five children, Frank, Margaret, Thérèse, Elizabeth, and, especially, youngest son Ben Dunne Jr. The company became swept up in political events in October 1981 when Ben Dunne Jr. was kidnapped and held captive for several days by the IRA.